Meghan and Harry’s interview indicates racism of royal family lingers

 The interview represents a new inflection point in the global racial reckoning of the past year.
 While uncountable numbers of institutions have been owning up to their own ugly histories with racism, the British monarchy’s confrontation holds particular significance.
 That Meghan, an actress-turned-princess whose nuptials were a national celebration, wasn’t immune to racism raises questions about how pervasive those sentiments still are within the royal family.
 This is a ruling dynasty of a country that traded enslaved Africans for more than two centuries — and the interview revealed the ways that anti-Black attitudes might be lingering.

-The timing of the interview is especially symbolic coming just before jury selection in the trial of former Minneapolis police officer Derek Chauvin, who faces murder charges of in the May 2020 death of George Floyd, an incident that was central to this reckoning.
+The timing of the interview is especially symbolic coming just before jury selection in the trial of former Minneapolis police officer Derek Chauvin, who faces murder charges in the May 2020 death of George Floyd, an incident that was central to this reckoning.

 Some members of the royal family have long faced accusations of racism, with Harry’s grandfather Prince Philip having made remarks that have stunned onlookers.
 “If you stay here much longer you’ll all be slitty-eyed,” he said to a group of students during a visit to China in 1986, while in 2002 he asked an Aborigine in Australia if they were “still throwing spears.”